 Limited information confirms its effectiveness as a nasal decongestant (Hatton et al., 2007).

 A few over the counter products contain the same combination of active ingredients.
 Alternatively, phenylephrine is commonly combined with Paracetamol and other active ingredients sold as 'cold and flu' products (Beechams, Benylin, Lemsip).

 18. Voltarol gel (diclofenac)

-Diclofenac is another NSAID, which is more effective anti-inflammatory than Ibuprofen gel.
+Diclofenac is another NSAID which is more effective anti-inflammatory than Ibuprofen gel.
 Vortarol gel is the perfect Ibuprofen alternative for individuals seeking a local relief of pain and inflammation, such as muscle and joint pain, strains, and bruises (Looking for a bruise cream?).

-Aspirin belongs to the same class of drugs like Ibuprofen (NSAIDs).
+Aspirin belongs to the same class of drugs as Ibuprofen (NSAIDs).
 It can be used to manage similar conditions, such as headaches, migraines, toothache, period pain, muscular pain, and cold and flu symptoms.
 Aspirin should not be given to anyone under 16 years of age.

 Aspirin 300mg versus Aspirin 75mg (Baby Aspirin)